hubtype/botonic/doc-botonic/docs/plugins/plugin-contentful.md

   },
 ```

-And define an action for each route like this:
+And define an action for each route:

 ```
 export default class Text extends React.Component {